MASLAB/battery-how-to/README.md

 </center>

 ## LiPo battery
 The LiPo battery for the Pi is a LiPo battery with 3 cells connected in series (3S battery) with 5200mAh.
 This should keeps the robot fully **running for ~2 hours**, or **idling for ~6 hours**.
 The battery has an XT60 connector for power output and a JST-XH balancing lead for monitoring individual cells.
+Read the manufacturer's manual for more information.

 <p align="center">
 <img src="image/battery.jpg" width="50%" />
 </p>

 ## LiPo charger
 The charger included is a LiPo balancing lead charger.
 It charges and monitor individual battery cell's voltage through the balancing lead to make sure no cell exceeds the rated voltage of LiPo battery (4.2V).
 The charger is designed to charge at up to 2000mA per cell and supports 2 or 3 cells battery.
 It does **NOT** support charging **2 batteries at the same time**.
+Read the manufacturer's manual for more information.

 <p align="center">
 <img src="image/charger.jpg" width="50%" />